jonasmarco/jonasmarco/README.md

 #### Hi there 👋, welcome to my space \o/

-Brazilian passionate about technology, I've been working as a Front-End developer since 2016.
-Today I'm working as a Frond-End and Back-End developer in building websites.
+Brazilian and passionate about technology, graduated in Systems Analysis and Development from the Federal Institute of Paraná.
+I started my career as an intern in 2016 where I had my first contact with front-end.
+Since then I already have some experience in the area.

+My focus is to develop websites and applications for the real world, be it a landing page, mobile application or a large system, always focusing on the best possible delivery for the client.

-In constant evolution, I always seek to learn new technologies and accept new challenges.
+We know how volatile our area is, so I'm always acquiring new knowledge and accepting new challenges.
 My goal is to one day make a living from my freelance work, working and traveling around the world.

 Would you like to find me?